scaup/sem_backs_st/README.md

 $ opam repo add iris-dev https://gitlab.mpi-sws.org/iris/opam.git
 ```
 Install the correct version of Coq and the required libraries.
+To do this, you need a dependency called `libgmp-dev` (e.g. `apt install libgmp-dev`).
 ```
 $ opam install coq.8.14.1 coq-stdpp.1.6.0 coq-iris.3.5.0 coq-autosubst.1.7
 ```
 Optionally, you can also install coqide, a GUI to interact with the Coq code.
 ```
-$ opam install coqide.8.14.1 # will likely ask you to install missing dependencies
+$ opam install coqide.8.14.1 # will ask you to install some missing dependencies
 ```

 ## Compiling proofs